FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - download the configuration [here](assets/fts-official-pub.zip)
 - use the Import Manager in `ATAK` to import the configuration.
 - for a full tutorial see the [article](About/PubServer.md)

+# Warning!
+Old Documentation Ahead!

+Much of the documentation is for the **OLD** FTS implementation and is not correct.
+If you are following those instructions, you will probably not get the result you want.

+New documentation is in the works, and will be released ASAP.

+The pages are in the process of being marked to indicate their maturity.